Diabetes - keeping active

-- Talk to your doctor about your plans and discuss what activities are right for you.
+- Talk to your health care provider about your plans and discuss what activities are right for you.

 - Visit the gym or a fitness facility and have an instructor show you how to use the equipment.
 Pick a gym that has an atmosphere you enjoy and gives you a number of options in terms of activities and locations.

-- Make sure you're using the right shoes and equipment.
+- Make sure you are using the right shoes and equipment.

 - Start slowly.
 A common mistake is to try and do too much too quickly.
 This can result is muscle and joint injury.